-Donald WG Lindsay is a Scottish musician and singer, and musical instrument designer/inventor best known for developing the Lindsay System for Scottish smallpipes.
+Donald WG Lindsay is a Scottish musician and traditional singer, and a musical instrument designer/inventor best known for developing the Lindsay System for Scottish smallpipes.

-His first instrument is now one of his own design, the Lindsay System Scottish Smallpipes, an instrument which offers a range more than double that of the traditional Scottish Smallpipes while still maintaining the traditional fingering techniques and preserving (and extending) the characteristic voice of the Scottish Smallpipes.
+The Lindsay System provides an instrument which offers a core range of two octaves, more than double that of the traditional Scottish Smallpipes, while still maintaining the traditional fingering techniques and preserving (and extending) the characteristic voice of the Scottish Smallpipes.
 At full extent, depending on the type of reed used, the System can allow a range just one note short of three octaves.
-Donald also plays the whistle & low whistle, both now of his own "Qwistle" design.
+Donald also plays the whistle & low whistle, both now of his own Qwistle design.

-Donald is Scottish Smallpipes tutor at The National Piping Centre in Otago Street, Glasgow (formerly The College of Piping) from 2017-2019, handing the position on to Malin Lewis at time of his departure for Ascension in 2019.
-He is a committee member of the Lowland & Border Pipers Society, and founder & memberof The Glasgow Smallpipers..
+Donald was resident Scottish Smallpipes tutor at The National Piping Centre in Otago Street, Glasgow (formerly The College of Piping) from 2017-2019, handing the position on to Malin Lewis at time of his departure for Ascension in 2019.
+He is a committee member of the Lowland & Border Pipers Society, and sat as convenor of the society from 2017-2019.